larrykoster/Assignment_01/README.md

 democracy <- read.csv(file = "democracy.csv", stringsAsFactors = FALSE)
 ```

-When you run this, you will notice that some variables that should be numeric are not.
-There is a problem with how `read.csv` read missing values.
+When you run this, you will notice that `POLLIB` and `CIVLIB`, which should be integer variables with values 1--7, are character variables.
+There is a problem with how `read.csv` reads missing values.
 Figure out how this dataset indicates missing values, and add the correct argument to `read.csv` to fix this problem.

 a.
 Create a data frame with statistics (means, medians, and ) for all variables.
 Instead of doing this with `summary`, use **dplyr** and **tidyr** as shown in the example [https://uw-pols501.github.io/pols_501_wi16/lessons/gapminder_intro_to_dplyr_tidyr.html#plotting].